 Early on, the majority of online gambling opportunities were truncated to numerical state lotteries [9].
 Regulations have since broadened to permit online casino games, instant wins, and sports betting via Pro-Lines, Pools and Point-Spreads.

 What’s interesting about Ontario’s gambling laws is that the government scripted special forward-thinking amendments [10] in 2020.
-These amendments are designed to automatically authorize the licensing of third-party online gambling operations, thereby opening the province to a competitive iGaming market, if and when that option becomes legally available.
+These amendments would automatically authorize the licensing of third-party online gambling operations, thereby opening the province to a competitive iGaming market, if and when that option becomes legally available.

-The amendments are written to go into effect, “On a day to be named by proclamation of the Lieutenant Governor”; that is to say, once the federal government authorizes competition within provincial internet gaming markets.
+They would go into effect, “On a day to be named by proclamation of the Lieutenant Governor”.
+That is to say, once the federal government authorizes competition within provincial internet gaming markets.

 iGaming in Atlantic Canada (N.B., N.L., N.S., and P.E.I.)